Lose Control (Meduza, Becky Hill and Goodboys song)

 "Lose Control" is a song by Italian production trio Meduza, British singer Becky Hill and production trio Goodboys, released as a single by Virgin Records on 11 October 2019.
 It reached number 11 on the UK Singles Chart.
-As of November 2023, the song has amassed more than 870 million streams on Spotify.
-The song also appears in Meduza's recent released album MEDUZA.
+As of March 2026, the song has amassed more than 1 billion streams on Spotify.
+The song also appears in Meduza's debut album MEDUZA.

 Background

 "Lose Control" was largely written and produced in the winter of 2018 originally with vocals by Josh Grimmett from Goodboys and Conor Blake, a co-writer of the song.
 At the start of 2019, Becky Hill wrote and recorded her vocals for the verses and pre-chorus, which was finished in one day.
 Meduza described it as a "radio friendly" track.

 Composition

-The second single by Italian production trio Meduza is a deep house track influenced by dance-pop.
+The second single by Italian production trio Meduza is a hard house track influenced by dance-pop.
 It is written in C Minor and has a chord progression Cm — Fm — A♭.